People are not Paying for Music Anymore

 Anyways, fans have not been paying for music, but that does not mean they would not pay musicians to make music.
 Here are 7 income streams emerging artists use to put bread on the table:

-Busking might not be the easiest way to earn money.
-There is a bunch of factors which affecy how much you could make out of playing on the street, but will review some other time.
+- Busking might not be the easiest way to earn money.
+There is a bunch of factors that affect how much you could make out of playing on the street but will review some other time.

-Crowdfunding is a great way to get money for you next project.
+- Crowdfunding is a great way to get money for your next project.
 You don’t have to rely on one source to fund it.
-The investments can come from multiple directions - a concept Airstage will strongly promote.
-Sign up to get advantage of this feature when we release the app.
+The investments can come from multiple directions – a concept Airstage will strongly promote.
+Sign up to get the advantage of this feature when we release the app.